senyosimpson/blog/content/posts/senior-engineer.md

 ## Deep thought enables great work

-Keeping the tweet flowing, we have another one by yours truly
+Keeping the tweets flowing, we have another one by yours truly

 {{< tweet 1336008654693281792 >}}